 Most people at some point in their life have at least one filling.
 Dental fillings in Columbus, OH are used to repair cavities in your tooth caused by dental caries.
 Fillings using high-quality dental porcelain help restore tooth function and protect your tooth from further damage by bacteria.
 While the concept of filling cavities with other materials is almost as old as dentistry itself, the types of materials have advanced significantly over the years.
-At the Center for Family and Cosmetic Dentistry in Columbus, Ohio, we use the most up-to-date materials for our fillings and other restorations, including dental composite material and dental porcelain, as well as the latest approaches to ensuring patient comfort including sedation dentistry and Anutra buffered anesthesia.
+At Firouzian Dentistry in Columbus, Ohio, we use the most up-to-date materials for our fillings and other restorations, including dental composite material and dental porcelain, as well as the latest approaches to ensuring patient comfort including sedation dentistry and Anutra buffered anesthesia.

 Metal amalgam containing mercury used to be the material of choice for its malleability and low cost to manufacture.
 Our cosmetic dentist, Dr. Michael Firouzian, prefers tooth-colored composite and white fillings that are aesthetically appealing and mercury-free.
 If you currently have mercury amalgam fillings, we can replace those old bits of metal with more attractive white fillings quickly and easily.